uuupah/onebytwo_kb/README.md

 The case is 3d printed from the stl file, check the ipt file if you want to modify it.

 # construction
 1. Solder in the diodes and pro micro headers first, and trim them close to the pcb.
-There isn't much space for legs.
 2. Mount the stabiliser and do all of the stabiliser-related tweaking that you want to do.
 3. Fit the pcb into the case and solder the switches.
 4. Weasel the pro micro into the case and solder it down.
-This part sucks.
-This keyboard sucks.
 5. Install keycaps.

 The pro micro must be installed component side up.
-Check the slot in the case to see if you have it installed the right way, as it will be immediately obvious if it's wrong.
+Check the cable slot in the case to see if you have it installed the right way, as it will be immediately obvious if it's wrong.

 # programming
 A precompiled hex has been supplied for the purist layout, as well as a json to use [ruiqi mao's unfortunately aging kb firmware builder](https://kbfirmware.com).